KingsGambitLab/Lecture_Notes/Akash Articles/Regex_pending.md

 ![enter image description here](https://lh3.googleusercontent.com/cSn7JesNbcMaaXb_tFi1ymMlKtZxe7G09jROJtWuu7kPvUmAGOU_CDiVp9k0NQ8FuCistLgW4vUg=s1600)
 Similarly, you can use other quantifiers.

 3. To extract and replace substrings using groups.
-So we call groups **Capturing groups** becuase we are capturing data(substrings) using groups.
+So we call groups **Capturing groups**, becuase we are capturing data(substrings) using groups.

 	In this part we will see how to extract and replace data using groups in Javascript.